FarshadBeiranvand/Machine-Learning/Running-injury-Prevention/README.md

 The dataset is loaded directly from [Kaggle](https://www.kaggle.com/datasets/shashwatwork/injury-prediction-for-competitive-runners) and explored to understand its structure and contents.

-## Data Visualization

-Individual athlete data is visualized to gain insights into patterns and trends. *(You can include your visualization code and resulting visualizations here)*

 ## Model Training and Evaluation

 The data is split into features and target variables, and a Random Forest classifier is trained and evaluated.